thisuxhq/metron/README.md

 ### 5. Enable and Start the Service

-Reload the `systemd` manager configuration, enable the service, and start it:
+Reload `systemd`, enable, and start the service:

 ```sh
 sudo systemctl daemon-reload